 The population in South River is expected to ebb and flow with little growth projected, however, the population of northern Ontario is expected to stabilize and experience moderate growth over the next 10 years.
 The growth will most likely be centered around urban centers such as North Bay and Huntsville, which could enable growth opportunities in South River.
 Although the Village is not expected to experience significant population growth, incremental growth is expected to continue.

-6.2 Impact of Growth on Lifecycle Activities
+6.2 Impact of Growth on Lifecycle Activities increases and declines in the coming years, demand will evolve, and it is likely that funding will need to be reprioritized.
+As growth-related assets are constructed, retired, or acquired, they should be integrated into the AMP.
+Furthermore, the municipality will need to review the lifecycle costs of growth-related infrastructure.
+These costs should be considered in long-term funding strategies that are designed to, at a minimum, maintain the current level of service.

-By July 1, 2025, the Municipality's asset management plan must include a discussion of how the assumptions regarding future changes in population and economic activity informed the preparation of the lifecycle management and financial strategy.
+The Municipality's asset management plan assumes no significant growth or future changes in population and economic activity.
+Incremental "in-fill" growth will have a negligible impact on the preparation of the lifecycle management and financial strategy in this asset management plan.